 The good news is there are simple steps you can take to regain some calm in your life.
-Here are six ways to de-stress in five minutes or less:
+Here are six ways to reduce stress and anxiety in five minutes or less.

 1. Focus on your breathing.